 5-Day Budget Itinerary for Niue

-Five full days in Niue gives you just enough time to explore Niue’s top free attractions, such as stunning chasms, arches and snorkelling hotspots, but not much else… Nevertheless, if you only have limited time to enjoy the “Rock of the Pacific”, this Niue budget itinerary for 5 days will show you how to see and do as much as possible while spending as little as possible.
-If you’re looking for a more relaxed 5 days away, see What to Do for 5 Days in Niue on a Budget for an alternative itinerary.
+Five full days in Niue gives you just enough time to explore Niue’s top free attractions, such as stunning chasms, arches and snorkelling hotspots, but not much else… Nevertheless, if you only have limited time to enjoy the “Rock of the Pacific”, this Niue budget and backpacking itinerary for five days will show you how to see and do as much as possible while spending as little as possible.
+If you’re looking for a more relaxed five days away, scroll to the bottom of this article for an alternative itinerary.

 How to Get Around Niue in 5 Days on a Budget